ND-CSE-30151/tock/README.md

 In order to view these notebooks, you'll need [IPython] and [GraphViz].
 The easiest way to get them is:

 1. Install [Miniconda].
-Important: Select Python 2.7, not 3.x.
+Either Python 2.7 or 3.4 is fine.
+2. Run `conda install six`.
-2. Install [IPython] by running `conda install jupyter`.
+3. Install [IPython] by running `conda install jupyter`.
-3. If you don't have [GraphViz] already, don't worry; Tock downloads and uses [Viz.js] instead.
+4. If you don't have [GraphViz] already, don't worry; Tock downloads and uses [Viz.js] instead.

 Then, run `ipython notebook` in the Tock directory.
 A web browser